alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 **QUANTUM THINKING LAYERS**:
 1. **Meta-Cognitive Layer**: Use `think` tool to think about your thinking process itself - What cognitive biases might I have?
 What assumptions am I making?
-2. **Constitutional Layer**: Use `think` tool to apply ethical and quality frameworks - Does this align with software engineering principles?
-What are the ethical implications?
+2. **Constitutional Layer**: Use `think` tool to apply quality frameworks - Does this align with software engineering principles?
 3. **Adversarial Layer**: Use `think` tool to red-team your own thinking - What could go wrong?
 What am I not seeing?
 How would an adversary attack this?
 4. **Multi-Perspective Layer**: Use `think` tool to analyze from User, Developer, Business, Security, Performance, and Future perspectives
 5. **Synthesis Layer**: Use `think` tool to integrate multiple perspectives into unified solutions